Compute

 CCE Cluster Permissions and IAM RBAC

 CCE is compatible with IAM system roles for permissions management.
-You are advised to use fine-grained policies provided by IAM to simplify permissions management.
+Use fine-grained policies provided by IAM to simplify permissions management.

 CCE supports the following roles: